7. The Early Years, Phase II. (And a Moral: Always Look for Letters)

 Back of photo of Skinner Homestead, Charlton, N.Y. picture.

 The house above was where her father grew up (and many Skinner generations before him).
 The Van Dam Hotel in Saratoga, Springs, N.Y. mentioned above, still stands, but under a different name.
-It’s on my list to visit.

 The other house picture: